NishantCoder108/aura-rs/README.md

 pinned: false
 ---

-# Aura-rs Backend
+# Zenplay Backend

-Aura-rs Backend is the Rust API service for the Aura-rs application.
+Zenplay Backend is the Rust API service for the Aura-rs application.
 It provides authentication, playlist-label management, and YouTube library operations for the React frontend.

 The service is built with `Axum` and `Tokio`, uses `PostgreSQL` via `sqlx`, and is designed to run against a Neon database.
 It stores user accounts, saved YouTube items, favorite status, and playlist labels inferred from item rows.